Beachfront Living & Lifestyle – Pros, Cons & Home Styles

 Advantages of a Beachfront Home

-Picture yourself on the porch of this 3-story, 4-bedroom beachfront home plan – enjoying the peace and quiet of the surroundings as you relax in the hammock or on one of the deck chairs.
-(House Plan #130-1083)
+Picture yourself on the porch of this luxurious 4-bedroom beachfront home – enjoying the peace and quiet of the surroundings as you relax in the hammock or on one of the deck chairs.
+(Plan #161-1079)

 1. There’s no better spot for a tranquil and calm atmosphere than a house near the water.
 You can get away from the stress and pressures of city life and revel in the simpler pleasures of life.

 2. Spectacular views of natural landscapes, plants, and trees from anywhere in the home – with the typical large windows in beachfront homes.

 3. Then, there are the outdoor living areas and wide porches and decks to relax, slowly sip your morning coffee, read, hang out, enjoy the benefits of breathing salt air, or entertain family and friends.

 Just take a look at all the outdoor living spaces of this wonderful 2-bedroom, 2.5-bath coastal style home.
 You can entertain or relax both on the main level deck or in fully-equipped outdoor kitchen located in the basement level (Plan #194-1010).

 Listen to the sound of the ocean or watch the waves from the bed or sofas in the master bedroom (Plan #194-1010).